stevula/timeline-chart/README.md

 !["add event" form](./readme_imgs/form.png)

 #### TODO
-- Assign uuids to each education theorist record.
+- Assign uuids to each record.
 Using names as ids will cause issues if there are duplicate names.
 - Bind tooltips for added events.
-- Fix event element overlap/overflow issues (truncate?).
+- Fix event element overlap/overflow issues (truncate text?).
-- Responsiveness, scale chart to viewport.
+- Make chart responsive, scale chart to viewport.
 - Improve error handling.